Whilst sub-Qs are not always necessary or appropriate (see below), most

 "Your cat does not need fluids"

-If your cat has crashed and been on IV fluids for a particular reason,
+If your cat has crashed and been on intravenous fluids for a particular reason,

 such as a kidney stone, or to treat an infection, once the crisis is